vippsas/shopware-plugin/docs/configure.md

 ---
 title: Install and configure Shopware
 sidebar_label: Install and configure
+sidebar_position: 10
-description: Install and configure Shopware
+description: How to install and configure the Shopware Payments plugin
 pagination_next: null
 pagination_prev: null
 ---